 Mount Rainier National Park is a tourist hotspot all year round – with over 2.5 million visitors stopping by yearly when looking for things to do in the PNW.
 Almost half of them visit during August when the wildflowers are in full bloom.

 There’s nothing quite like walking along a mountain trail while taking in the hundreds of different colors lining the magnificent meadows.
 The best places to view these flowers are the Paradise, Sunrise, and Chinook Pass trails, but there are numerous hikes at Mount Rainier to choose from.

 At the same time, there are plenty of other fun things to do in this Pacific Northwest park.
 You can visit a waterfall, take a train ride, or participate in their Citizen Ranger Quest.
-With so many fun things to do, planning a day trip to Mount Rainier is undoubtedly one of the best Pacific Northwest things to do.
+With so many fun things to do, planning a one day at Mount Rainier is undoubtedly one of the best Pacific Northwest things to do.